 You will sometimes see orange shirts with a different kind of orange but try to stay as close as possible to the original Dutch orange.

-The color orange is still very much a symbol of the Dutch Nation, and it has a long history.
-Therefore, I think it is imperative to keep the color orange as our national symbol.
+The color orange is still very much a symbol of the Dutch Nation and has a long history.
+Therefore, it is imperative to keep orange as our national symbol.

 If you want to feel united with the Dutch, don’t forget to bring your Dutch orange shirt for those special days and experience the “Orange Fever” yourself……..!